kedro-org/kedro/docs/source/get_started/minimal_kedro_project.md

 # Create a Minimal Kedro Project
-The goal of this documentation is to explain what makes a minimal Kedro project.
-This guide will start from a blank project and introduce the necessary components.
-In reality, you are more likely to use a [project template](./new_project.md), or start from an existing Python project.
-You will able to able to adapt the concept and accomdate your specific need.
+This documentation aims to explain the essential components of a minimal Kedro project.
+The guide begins with a blank project and gradually introduces the necessary elements.
+While most users typically start with a [project template]((./new_project.md)) or adapt an existing Python project, this guide will help you understand the core concepts and how to customise them to suit your specific needs.

 ## Essential Components of a Kedro Project

-Kedro is an Python framework designed for creating reproducible data science code.
-A typical Kedro project consists of two parts, the **mandatory structure** and the **opionated project structure**.
+Kedro is a Python framework designed for creating reproducible data science code.
+A typical Kedro project consists of two parts, the **mandatory structure** and the **opinionated** project structure**.

 ### 1. **Recommended Structure**
 Kedro projects follow a specific directory structure that promotes best practices for collaboration and maintenance.
 The default structure includes: